NecroHome/mod-travelers-recall/README.md

 * `0`

-  * Location is `Neutral` and both factions can unlock it.
+  * Location is `Neutral territory` and both factions can unlock it.
 * `1`

-  * Location is Alliance territory.
+  * Location is `Alliance territory`.
 Only Alliance players can unlock it.
 * `2`

-  * Location is Horde territory.
+  * Location is `Horde territory`.
 Only Horde players can unlock it.

 Example: